-Tags sanders - VnExpress International
+Tags Sanders - VnExpress International

 Oldest

-US Democratic presidential candidate Bernie Sanders celebrates win over Hillary Clinton in West Virginia primary but recognizes their shared goal.
+U.S. Democratic presidential candidate Bernie Sanders defeated Hillary Clinton in the West Virginia primary on Tuesday, slowing her march toward the party's nomination.

 Get Newsletter